Are you starting a brand from scratch? You’ve come to the right place.

 - Minimalist visuals can communicate luxury and simplicity.

 - Big bold colors can be interpreted as fun.

 - Cursive fonts can communicate femininity.

-Your visuals will then cascade into your website design, online store, email marketing templates, press releases, and more.
+Your visuals will then cascade into your social media, website design, online store, email marketing templates, press releases, and more.

 Choose your marketing channels

 Part of building a brand from scratch also means identifying the right channels that will show off your brand and marketing messages.
 Call back our step on creating a buyer persona.
 You’ll want to refer to where your customers are hanging out, so you’re able to meet them where they already are.

 Are they on popular social media platforms like Instagram or Twitter?
 Are they perhaps avid Pinterest users?
 Perhaps they’re often browsing news websites?

 Also consider channels that will always provide a return on investment, especially email marketing.
 Of course, we know consumers respond best to personalized content, so make sure you implement this tactic in your email marketing as well.
 Take customers through a nurture sequence, send them targeted offers, and you’ll be able to convert more leads into sales.